 Mosquitoes have sophisticated heat sensors.
 They will be attracted to circulating blood in animals and humans – their heat.
-They follow body heat and exhaled gases and fly to their target.
+They follow body heat and exhaled gases and fly to their target!

 It’s produced by our bodies after we exercise or after we eat certain types of food that are high in salt or potassium.
 Someone who is sitting outside eating pretzels and a banana will attract more mosquitoes than someone who is sitting outside eating watermelon.

 Exercising causes your body to do three things that will make it attract mosquitoes.
 You are breathing harder, meaning you are exhaling more carbon dioxide; you are sweating, which increases the humidity around your body; and you are releasing more lactic acid.
 You might as well be wearing a neon sign asking all mosquitoes to bite you.

 Yep, urine attracts mosquitoes.
 Take care of this business further away from your camp…

-Tip: For water fountains, water troughs, bird baths, rain barrels, lasts up to 30 days:
+Tip: Keep mosquitoes out of water fountains, water troughs, bird baths, rain barrels, lasts up to 30 days: